Droughts in the United States: 2000s

 The U.S. drought of 2002 was reminiscent of the 1988 drought and was compared to the droughts of the 1930s, the 1983 drought and the dry spells of the 1950s.
 The drought also affected Saskatchewan, Manitoba and Alberta, in Canada.

 Although the Western United States and Southwestern U.S. are most likely to be hit, droughts can also happen over the Upper Midwestern States, the Central Great Plains, Southeast United States, the Middle Atlantic, the Great Lakes Region, the Ohio River Valley, Northeastern United States and even New England.
 Droughts vary in severity and have potential for causing elevated to exceptional damage wherever they focus their area toward.

 There were extensive droughts through the 2000s (decade) all over the Southeastern United States, continuing as far westward as Texas.
 The Southeastern United States were affected by heavy droughts extending from the Carolinas toward Mississippi and even into Tennessee and Kentucky.
 Droughts affecting Florida were so severe that lakes were actually drying out.
 Wildfires, forest fires, and brush fires were very prevalent in association with the 2000s (decade) drought in the Southeastern United States.
+The 2006-2008 Southeast U.S. drought caused over $1 billion in damage.
 The drought of 2006–2007 in California contributed to the extreme severity of the 2007 California wildfires.

 Missouri, Arkansas, (portions of) Louisiana, Tennessee, southeast Iowa and northern Illinois were hit with severe droughts and heat during 2005.
 The conditions caused $1 billion in overall damage, there were no deaths attributed to the drought and associated heat spells.
 The Quad Cities themselves received only 17.88 in of precipitation during 2005.

 In 2008 and 2009, much of south and south-central Texas were in a state of exceptional drought.

 California also experienced a multiyear drought, peaking in 2007–2009, when a statewide drought emergency was issued.
 Although reports of widespread agricultural losses were reduced in later analysis, large decreases were seen in many fish populations in the region, and additional reliance on groundwater in farming may have set the precedent for further damages in the 2012–2015 California drought.